stam·mer (v): to speak with involuntary breaks and pauses, or with spasmodic repetitions of syllables or sounds.

 In order to help calm his nerves (as crowds could compound his condition), the actual speech was given in a very small room with the King’s jacket casually cast aside and with nothing more than a microphone, his typed speech and Logue staring back at him.
 The British people later saw the following photo, which was taken moments after the speech, in order to give his address a more “Royal” appearance.

 Firth, especially, delivered a tremendous portrayal of Albert / Bertie / King George VI.
-It could be found in the nuances and slight improvements to his stammer over time that are never called attention to, but that can’t be overlooked.
+It could be found in the nuances and slight improvements to his stammer over time that is never called attention to, but that can’t be overlooked.
 There is no montage of treatment (well, actually there sort of is), but no montage in which at the end he suddenly has perfect diction.
 I was so impressed by the subtleties in which he demonstrated Bertie’s years of hard work.

 When it comes to movies, I tend to write reviews that bring a little more color and context to the subject matter…especially if it is based on true historical events.
-There is so much more that I could say, but I would rather end this review with the hope that I have piqued your interest enough to go and see the movie for yourselves.
+There is so much more I could say, but I would rather end this review with the hope that I have piqued your interest enough to go and see the movie for yourselves.

 I know that the subject matter is narrow in terms of the demographic that it will appeal to.
 This movie does not have a wide release, nor will it stay in theaters for months.
-There are no explosions, no sex scenes, no overly-dramatic conflict…but what it does deliver is a great script, performed by talented actors and a story that is (I shutter to say it) heartwarming.
+There are no explosions, no sex scenes, no overly-dramatic conflict…but what it does deliver is a great script, performed by talented actors and a story that is (I shudder to say it) heartwarming.

 – Dana Sciandra